 Here, we’ll discuss how much it costs to hire personal injury attorneys.
 This article will also explain how your attorney bills are paid.
 This way, you have a full understanding of where your settlement proceeds will go.
 You’ll have the information you need to make an educated decision about whether you need legal help.
 Your Initial Consultation is Absolutely Free

 In the days and hours after your accident, you’re going to feel a lot of things.
 First, you’ll probably be in a bit of shock.
 Car accidents and falls happen every day, but they don’t always happen to you.
 It can be scary.
 You have no idea if the other party will do the right thing and offer you the compensation you need to pay your bills.
-If you suffer serious injuries, then you’re also going to be in a lot of pain.
+If you suffer serious injuries, then you’re also going to be in a lot of pain and suffering.
 Depending on what kind of medical care you’ll need, there’s a chance you’ll be out of work.
 Unfortunately, your bills won't stop.
 Knowing that some of this time won’t be covered by PTO, you may be worried about money.
 One way to wrap your head around all that is going on is to meet with an experienced personal injury lawyer.

 The good news is that almost all personal injury attorneys offer their potential clients a free, initial consultation.
 You can go into their office and spend a half-hour or so talking to someone who’s handled cases like yours before.
 Whether you meet with an attorney or their paralegal, you’ll get the chance to sit with someone who knows how lawsuits and the legal process works.
 They can answer any questions you may have.
 They’ll also answer a few questions of their own.
 They need to get a handle on whether you have a valid claim.